lnvglr/character-diversion/character-diversion.md

 #### Opinion

-While the discourse is the structure that defines the topic an dholds the conversation together, the opinions are what bring this structure to life.
+While the discourse is the structure that defines the topic and holds the conversation together, the opinions are what bring this structure to life.

 When I started with the design, opinions were merely comments, connected to glyphs and axes spectra.
-In the spirit of Jeff Atwood's comment about Stack Exchange, I had to consider how this element needed to be designed.
+In the spirit of Jeff Atwood's comment about Stack Exchange (2013), I had to consider how this element needed to be designed.
 Should opinions be forced to be concise and efficient by limiting the richness of the editor and reorganizeing the ordering through a voting system?
 Or would this limit the livelyness of the discourse?

 I decided that opinions in fact needed more prominence.

+##### Sorting and Filtering (Coming soon)

+By default, opinions are sorted by their voting score.
+Very recent opinions are pushed to the top as well, not to be displaced by very popular opinions right from the start.
+This way, new potentially popular opinions have the chance to be seen not only after scrolling all the way to the bottom.

+One goal of the platform is to create overview.
+In order to do that, the possibility of a large amount of opinions and comments needs to be taken into account.
+Opinions need to be filterable and sortable by date, votes, and tags.

 ##### How are threads treated?
+(Coming soon)

 Threads are sub-conversations that can evolve below a comment.
 They can be very helpful in multi-faceted conversations with many participants.
 Threads can, however, also reduce the overview over a conversation, and lead away from the topic.

 A question that came up was whether to consider comments below opinions as another kind of data, or to trat comments like opinions that are linked to other opinions.

 ### Features